-The Mexican Sunflower, Bolivian sunflower, tree marigold or the Tithonia plant are considered an annual, native to both Central America and in Mexico, where varieties of the ponytail plant and spineless yucca trees also call home.
+The Mexican Sunflower, Bolivian sunflower, tree marigold or the Tithonia plant are considered an annual flowers, native to both Central America and in Mexico, where varieties of the ponytail plant and spineless yucca trees also call home.

 Locals refer to it as the “Golden Flower of the Incas” due to its large, showy bursts of daisy-like flowers.